onrelay/sipxecs/sipXwiki/building.rst

     sudo ./master-build.sh --rpm

+The resulting RPMs are found in the build/repo folder.

-Otherwise, the master-build.sh script has the following options:
+The master-build.sh script has the following additional options:

 - **-p | --platform**: OS platform of sipxcom RPM to build, e.g. centos-7 (default), rocky-9